wilfredinni/python-cheatsheet/cheatsheet/json-yaml.md

 Install them using `pip install` in your virtual environment.

-The first one it easier to use but the second one, Ruamel, implements much better the YAML specification, and allow for example to modify a YAML content without altering comments.
+The first one is easier to use but the second one, Ruamel, implements much better the YAML specification, and allow for example to modify a YAML content without altering comments.

 Open a YAML file with: